What is business van insurance?

-- Trailer cover – this covers you for loss of, or damage to a trailer.
+- Trailer cover – covers you for a stolen or damaged trailer

-- Courtesy van – this might prove invaluable if your van is out of action for any reason.
+- Courtesy van – use of a replacement vehicle if your van is out of action

 Is business van insurance more expensive than regular van insurance?

-It depends on what sort of work or business you do.
-Business van insurance could be more expensive than regular van insurance, if you’re using the van to deliver valuable goods, as your van would be more attractive to potential thieves, increasing the risk of you needing to make a claim.
-Haulage cover is similar, and could be even more expensive, depending on how valuable the goods you’re transporting are.
+Business van insurance can be more expensive if you’re using your van to deliver valuable goods or equipment.
+That’s because it makes your van more attractive to potential thieves, increasing the risk of you having to make a claim.

 How much does business van insurance cost?

-The cost of your business van insurance depends on a range of factors:
+The cost of business van insurance depends on a range of factors, including:

 What do I need to get a business van insurance quote?

 Getting a quote is quick and easy.
-You’ll just need to give us some details including:
+You’ll need to give us the following details:

 - How you use your van

-- What type of cover you’re looking for
+- The level of cover you’re looking for

 - Details about you and any named drivers you want to add to the policy.